filecoin-project/FIPs/FIPS/fip-nnnn-eam-eeoa.md

 ## Simple Summary

-We introduce two actors: **Ethereum Address Manager (EAM)** and **Ethereum Externally-Owned Account (EEOA)** actors.
+We introduce two actors: the **Ethereum Address Manager (EAM)** and the **Ethereum Account** actors.
 Both actors are necessary to attain compatibility with Ethereum tooling.
-We also introduce **Ethereum addresses** atop the f4 address class, and a new **Delegated signature type**.
+We also introduce **Ethereum addresses** over the f4 address class, as well as a new **Delegated signature type** to accept native Ethereum transactions.

 ## Abstract

-The **Ethereum Address Manager (EAM)** actor manages namespace `10` within the `f4` address class as defined in [FIP-0048].
+The Ethereum Address Manager (EAM) actor manages namespace `10` within the `f4` address class as defined in [FIP-0048].
-This namespace hosts **Ethereum addresses** in Filecoin.
+This namespace hosts Ethereum addresses in Filecoin.
+Only Ethereum Accounts and EVM smart contracts deployed through the EAM acquire an Ethereum address.
 These addresses begin with `f410` in textual form.
-EVM smart contracts deployed through the EAM acquire an `f410` address.
+We use this notation throughout this document.

-The **Ethereum Externally Owned Account (EEOA)** actor represents Ethereum identities backed by secp256k1 keys.
+The Ethereum Account actor represents an externally-owned Ethereum account, backed by a secp256k1 key.
-It enables authenticating native Ethereum messages sent from Ethereum wallets, within the Filecoin protocol.
+It enables authenticating native RLP-encoded [EIP-1559 Ethereum transaction] submitted from Ethereum wallets, within the Filecoin protocol.
-These messages are converted to Filecoin messages carrying a **Delegated signature type**.
+These messages are converted to Filecoin messages carrying a Delegated signature type.

-While baked into the protocol at this stage, these mechanisms are conceived as an extension point to subsequently transition into future fully-fledged Account Abstraction (AA).
+While baked into the protocol at this stage, the Ethereum Account and the Delegated signature type are extension points to eventually transition to future fully-fledged Account Abstraction (AA).

 ## Change Motivation

 Foreign runtimes, like the EVM runtime introduced in FIP-TODO, often make assumptions about addressing schemes.
 Programs deployed on those runtimes (e.g. EVM smart contracts) also inherit those assumptions.
 Such assumptions come in the form of:

 - data types expectations
 - cryptographic expectations (e.g. addresses derived from public keys)
 - address predictability expectations (e.g. upon contract deployment)

 Fulfilling these expectations involves making Filecoin aware of Ethereum addresses, in a way that does not bake that awareness in the core protocol.
-This is achieved by anchoring **Ethereum addresses** under the newly-introduced `f4` delegated address class.
+This is achieved by modelling Ethereum addresses over the newly-introduced `f4` delegated address class, under a dedicated namespace, managed by the EAM.

 Furthermore, supporting foreign runtimes in Filecoin is hardly useful if the tools and libraries built for those runtimes were unable to interact with Filecoin without changes.
-Such handicap would prevent reuse and retargeting.
+Such handicap would harm easy reuse.
 Supporting the submission and validation of transactions issued from wallets native to the original ecosystem is a must.
-This capability is delivered by the **Ethereum Externally Owned Account (EEOA)** and the **Delegated signature type**, as a stepping stone towards full Account Abstraction (AA).
+These capabilities are delivered by the Ethereum Account and the Delegated signature type, as a stepping stone towards full Account Abstraction (AA).

 ## Specification

-### Ethereum addressing (`f410` addresses)
+### Ethereum Address Manager (EAM)

-We allocate namespace `10` (decimal) under the `f4` address class defined in [FIP-0048] to represent Ethereum addresses.
+We introduce the Ethereum Address Manager (EAM) actor as a singleton built-in actor, sitting at ID address `f010`.

+This actor manages the Ethereum address space, anchored at the f4 address namespace equalling its actor ID (`10` in decimal).
 The address payload is the literal Ethereum address in binary form.
 ```
 # Ethereum address in Filecoin
 0x04 || 0x10 || <binary Ethereum address>
 ```

-### Ethereum Address Manager (EAM)

-We introduce the **Ethereum Address Manager (EAM) actor** as a singleton built-in actor, sitting at ID address `10`.
-This actor fulfills two purposes:

-1. It manages the f4 address class namespace under its ID address (i.e. f410), assigning Ethereum-compatible addresses under it.
-2. It acts like a factory for EVM smart contracts, respecting Ethereum rules and semantics for the `CREATE` and `CREATE2` mechanisms for address generation.
+The EAM also acts like a factory for EVM smart contracts, respecting Ethereum rules and semantics for the `CREATE` and `CREATE2` mechanisms for address generation.

 #### Installation and wiring